life-itself/tao/hubs/agreement/README.md

 *   We believe that unspoken resentment and unresolved disagreements cause blocked relationships that damage a community.
 *   We seek to create safe spaces for each other and to learn tools such as meditation, integrity (restoration), flower watering (acknowledgement), non-violent communication and sharing to help us transform conflict into positive growth.
 *   We are determined to show-up to each other and not hide from things for convenience, when we have a chance to address issues in a sufficiently safe and kind space.
-*   We do practices like [Beginning Anew](https://tao.lifeitself.us/beginning-anew/#introduction) at least once a month prior to or just after a communal meal (the first communal meal of the month).
+*   We do practices like [Beginning Anew](https://tao.lifeitself.us/beginning-anew/#introduction) on a regular basis (once a month/bi-monthly), or when the situation necessitates it.

 ## Practicalities